yx-technology/ai-for-the-arts-B/README.md

 The gap I was trying to address was both visual and contextual, and so a generative image model felt like the most direct way in.
 DALL-E 2 is a text-to-image generation model developed by OpenAI.
 Given a written prompt, it generates an original image from scratch.
 That meant that I could describe cultural contexts that no photograph exists of and receive a speculative visual reconstruction of them in return.What appealed to me about this tool specifically was that it is generative rather than analytical.
 I wasn't trying to describe the cloth that already exists in the archive.
 I was trying to imagine what surrounded it before it was cut up and stitched into a collector's book.
 DALL-E 2 gave me a way to ask questions like who made it and what it was for, visually rather than just in writing.

 <strong>Step 3 - Designing the Dall-E prompts</strong><br>
-> Full prompt log including all original prompts, DALL-E outputs, and follow-up prompts available in [ai-for-the-arts-B](ai_generator.ipynb)
+> Full prompt log including all original prompts, DALL-E outputs, and follow-up prompts available in [Dall-E 2 Prompt Log](ai_generator.ipynb)

 Before I can start using the AI tools, prior research about the University of Glasgow's copy of Shaw's catalogue showed that it has yet to be digitised.
 Therefore, during my visit, I was able to capture a few videos and pictures.
 Sifting through them, I narrowed down to 4 clear shots of the samples, each with different sizes, colours, and patterns.